yholkamp/jacumulus/README.md

     AcumulusClient acumulusClient = new AcumulusClient(contact);

-    // by default the client sets 'testMode' to true, so no API calls will change your data, when you're done testing, set this to false acumulusClient.setTestMode(false);
+    // by default the client sets 'testMode' to true, so no API calls will change your data, when you're done testing, set this to false
+    // NOTE: at this time not all API calls support the testmode setting, it's recommend to create a trial account for testing. acumulusClient.setTestMode(false);